All Posts

 This is the sneaky one.
 Even if you fix the routes, DNS misconfiguration silently degrades performance by returning geographically suboptimal server IPs.

-Solving all three problems requires a layered approach.
+Solving all three problems requires a layered approach — and crucially, the right direction for DNS splitting.

 +------------------+